vtenfys/reaware/README.md

 In development mode, the build process stays running and watches for changes, rebuilding when a change is detected.

+#### Production mode

-Or, to build in production mode:
+To build the app in production mode, run the following command:

 ```sh
 pnpm run build